campusbeats/campusbeats.github.io/index.md

  - Mobile version

 # Community Feedback
 After developing our application, we had 5 members of the community act as users to test our application.
-We received feedback from: Devan L., Jerrie S., Lindsay R., Ashley T., and
+We received feedback from: Devan L., Jerrie S., Lindsay R., Ashley T., and <INSERT NAME HERE>

 The feedback we received from them are as follows:
 ## Liked